ousiax/ousiax.github.io/_posts/2018-12-27-intall-minikube-with-kubeadm-on-debian.md

  k8s.gcr.io/coredns:1.2.2
  ```

-> To solve the above problem, you can mannully download pull these images with [Docker behind HTTP proxy](/2018/08/09/http-proxy-docker-minikube/#2-custom-docker-daemon-options-with-http-proxy) and use `docker save` and `docker load` with `minikube ssh` to minikube VM.
+> To solve the above problem, you can mannully pull these images with [Docker behind HTTP proxy](/2018/08/09/http-proxy-docker-minikube/#2-custom-docker-daemon-options-with-http-proxy) and use `docker save` and `docker load` with `minikube ssh` to minikube VM.
 For example:

  ```none
  $ minikube ssh # enter the minikube VM